metalsmith/metalsmith.io/src/docs/usage-guide.md

 No more drafts and no more waiting
 ```

-File metadata can be added dynamicaly with plugins like [@metalsmith/default-values][core_plugin_default-values] or [metalsmith-filemetadata][plugin_filemetadata].
+File metadata can be added dynamically with plugins like [@metalsmith/default-values][core_plugin_default-values] or [metalsmith-filemetadata][plugin_filemetadata].
 Below is an example using `@metalsmith/default-values` to automatically assign the `post.hbs` layout to files by folder and mark all files in the `drafts` folder as draft:

 {% codetabs ["API","CLI"] %}
 {% codeblock "metalsmith.js" %}